jdegenstein/solve123d/README.md

 ## Compute values backwards from equations

-Similarly to sympy, you create a set of variables and a system of equations involving said variables, then call solve() on individual variables to obtain values that satisfy the system of equations.
+Similarly to SymPy, you create a set of variables and a system of equations involving said variables, then call solve() to obtain values that satisfy the system of equations.

 Example:
 ```py